 The Department of Medicine at Beth Israel Deaconess Medical Center offers a superb and highly recommended Preliminary Internship in Medicine.
 The Neurology and Medicine departments co-operate in a “linked MedNeuro” match which offers internships preferentially to applicants who match with us in Neurology.

 Applicants may also apply for the regular, independent (non-linked to Neurology) Preliminary Internship in Medicine at BIDMC, which can be done in preparation for any Neurology residency program.
 This option is highly competitive due to the number of other specialties that require a preliminary intern year.

 While the applications and interviews for the linked and independent BIDMC preliminary Medicine internships are the same, NRMP lists two separate programs for your match list: the “linked” internship available to those who match with BIDMC Neurology only (NRMP Code: 1256140P1), and the independent internship at BIDMC (NRMP Code: 1256140P0).

-If you wish to do both your Medicine internship and Neurology residency at BIDMC, please be sure to apply to both Neurology and the Medicine internship.
+If you apply to the advanced program to do both your Medicine internship and Neurology residency at BIDMC, please be sure to apply to both Neurology and the Medicine internship.

-We also offer an excellent Preliminary Internship at the (BIDMC- and Harvard Medical School-affiliated) Mount Auburn Hospital in Cambridge, via the BIDMC-MtAuburn MedNeuro “linked” to our Neurology residency (NRMP Code 1269140P1).
-If you are interested in doing both Neurology residency and Medicine internship in Boston, please consider applying to that program at: http://www.mountauburnhospital.org/medical-education/internal-medicine-residency/.
+We also offer an excellent Preliminary Internship at the BIDMC- and Harvard Medical School-affiliated Mount Auburn Hospital in Cambridge, via the BIDMC-MtAuburn MedNeuro “linked” to our Neurology residency (NRMP Code 1269140P1).
+If you are interested in doing both Neurology residency and Medicine internship in Boston, please consider applying to that program http://www.mountauburnhospital.org/medical-education/internal-medicine-residency/.

 Summary NRMP Program Codes: